jriekse5555/InfrastructureAsCode/README.md

 ![](media/aae9ba7700beb9722d705db78689c8b0.png)

-In the next and final section we'll go over the most popular deployment method which is a single ARM template.
+After completion you should see a 2nd VM created.
+You should be able to log into it with the same credentials as the first chapter.
+Don't forgot to deallocate the VMs if you are not actively using them to avoid compute charges.
+The minimal storage costs will still apply.

 Example 3: Azure Deployment with Azure DevOps – Leveraging a Single ARM Template with a Release Pipeline
 -------------------------------------------------------------------------------------------------------------------------

+In the next and final section we'll go over the most popular deployment method which is a single ARM template called in a release pipeline.
+Using a single ARM template keeps the code in one place, allows creating multiple copies of resources using a copyindex function, and allows linking to DSC using linked ARM templates.
+This method is the most common Microsoft technology used in professional settings.

+The one potential drawback to this approach when developing and considering the lifecycle of a solution, is the skill level required to create and change ARM templates.
+Especially in scenarios where its desirable that a solution be transitioned to an operational team, its good to use the best combination of techniques with this in mind.

+Here is a graphic of the pipeline that will be constructed: